 This article contains the following information about the Abbotsford celebrations:

-The city of Abbotsford hosts a number of great events throughout the year including the Abbotsford Agrifair (on the August Long Weekend) and Abbotsford Airshow (in mid-August).
+The city of Abbotsford hosts some great events throughout the year including the Abbotsford Agrifair (on the August long weekend) and Abbotsford Airshow (in mid-August).
 Another great event is the Canada Day parade and festival on July 1st each year.

 Canada Day celebrations in Abbotsford normally begin with the parade along South Fraser Way.
 Local residents then make their way to Abbotsford Exhibition Park for live entertainment and family-friendly activities.